 Calypso.
 Nowadays Erwin Dokter, Brian Johnson and other

-developers work on this "shell

-3.1x that adds
+developers work on this "shell for Windows 3.1x that adds

 Windows 95 look and functionality" coded in Object Pascal

-If you are still running Windows 3.1x at home or
+If you are still running Windows 3.1x at home or work, Calmira

 Calmira requires an i386 microprocessor or higher, Windows

-3.1x, at least 4 MB of RAM, a VGA monitor or better and a mouse, of course.
+3.1x, at least 4 MB of RAM, a VGA monitor or better and a mouse,

 The new version of Calmira has an installer.
-Just follow the proper instructions.
+Just follow the

-The older versions do not have installers.
-Simply copy the decompressed files to a directory outside
+You simply copy the decompressed files to a directory outside

 C:\WINDOWS or C:\DOS.
 A good idea is

 C:\CALMIRA.
 At this point, run CALMIRA.EXE.

 If you want to bypass PROGRAM MANAGER

 (PROGMAN.EXE) to start, edit SYSTEM.INI

 changing SHELL=PROGMAN.EXE to

 SHELL=C:\CALMIRA\CALMIRA.EXE considering that the latter

 is the correct path for the Calmira executable.
 It is a good idea

-to back up the
+to back up the original SYSTEM.INI first.

 COPY SYSTEM.INI SYSTEM.BAK

-uses 4 KB of RAM.
+Calmira merely uses 4 KB of RAM.

 It took me under twenty (20) minutes to learn what Calmira can

-usual, I did not read any
+and cannot do.
+As usual, I did not read any instructions because

 "real men do not need instructions" (a joke between my

 best friend and me).